-- The fund may use derivatives to reduce risk, reduce cost and/or generate additional income or growth consistent with the risk profile of the fund (often referred to as "efficient portfolio management"). - Derivative usage in the fund is expected to be limited.
+- The fund may use derivatives to reduce risk, to reduce cost and/or generate additional income or growth consistent with the risk profile of the fund (often referred to as "efficient portfolio management"). - Derivative usage in the fund is expected to be very limited.
 Where derivatives are used, this would mainly be to manage expected changes in interest rates, companies share prices, currencies or creditworthiness of corporations or governments. - The fund may also invest in other funds which may use derivatives extensively although these investments shall be in line with fund's overall risk profile.

-Reporting Reporting dates
+Reporting dates

 Interim 31 January

 Annual 31 July

 Distributi on record dates

+Interim 31 October

 Interim 31 January

+Interim 30 April

 Annual 31 July

 Payment dates

 Two dealir ng days before

+Interim 31 December

 Interim 31 March

+Interim 30 June

 Annual 30 September